Jose Sering: Involvement in sports

+Personal life

+Sering married Socorro Bautista Limpot, with whom he had nine children.
+He was also the uncle of PBA player Jun Limpot.
+One of his daughters was Atty.
+Lucille Sering, who represented Limpot when the PBA suspended him for testing positive for illegal substances.
+She also served as Secretary of the Climate Change Commission from 2009 to 2015 and ran for district representative of Surigao del Norte in 2016 and 2022.

+Death

 In around the 1990s, Sering underwent a quadruple bypass operation.
-On February 14, 2002, Sering suffered a heart attack at his residence in BF Homes in Parañaque.
+On February 14, 2002, Sering had a heart attack at his residence in BF Homes in Parañaque.
 He was brought to the Alabang Medical Center in Muntinlupa where he was pronounced dead on arrival.
-He was aged 76 and was survived by his wife Socorro Limpot and their nine children, and his second wife Florencia Vargas (deceased) and their two children.
+He was aged 76 and was survived by his wife Socorro Bautista Limpot and their nine children.